morgan-jaouni/Job-Tracker/README.md

 # Job-Tracker (IN-progress..)

-#### Instead of using Excel to log my job hunt..
+#### Instead of using Excel to log my job hunt...
 I created my own application with a MERN Stack!

 ## Technologies Used: